SPW-DIG/metawal-core-geonetwork/web/src/main/webapp/WEB-INF/classes/setup/sql-metawal/migrate/3.8.0/README.md

 * Remove wro4j-cache*
-* ouThen start the application.
+* Then start the application.

 ## ISO19115-3:2014 to ISO19115-3:2018 migration